Musqueam Day and the Guerin decision

 Fighting for our land rights in court

-Musqueam argued that the Government of Canada has a responsibility to act in the best interest of Indigenous peoples, and by signing the lease with Shaughnessy Golf Club they had not upheld that duty for the Musqueam peoples.
+Musqueam argued that the Government of Canada has a responsibility to act in the best interest of Indigenous peoples, and by signing the lease with Shaughnessy Golf Club they had not upheld that duty to the Musqueam peoples.

 The case was then taken to the Supreme Court of Canada (SCC), the highest court in the country.
 On November 1, 1984, almost thirty years after the lease was signed, the Supreme Court ruled in favour of Musqueam Indian Band.